oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 5.  **Replication Policy:**  To enable replication policy:

+     5.1.   &nbsp; There should be a policy in place to allow region object storage service to manage objects for the bucket.

-     5.1.   &nbsp; The destination bucket should be already created in the tenancy and cannot have versioning enabled.
+     5.2    &nbsp; The destination bucket should be already created in the tenancy and cannot have versioning enabled.

      5.2.   &nbsp; The destination bucket cannot have retention rules.